thebuilder/react-intersection-observer/README.md

 The new Hooks feature, makes it even easier than before to monitor the `inView` state of your components.
 You can import the `useInView` hook, and pass it a ref to the DOM node you want to observe.
+It will then return `true` once the element enter the viewport.

 It also accepts an [options](#options) object, to control the Intersection Observer.